dynnian/snakie/README.md

     cd Snakie/Snakie
     ```

-3. Build the solution:
+3. Run the game:

     ```bash
-    dotnet build
-    ```

-4. Run the game:

-    ```bash
     dotnet run
     ```

-5. Follow the on-screen instructions to navigate the menu and play the game.
+4. Follow the on-screen instructions to navigate the menu and play the game.

 ## Contributing